Rhomaleopakhus: Classification

 Upchurch et al. (2021) used the dataset of Moore et al. (2020) to determine the phylogenetic relationships of Rhomaleopakhus.
 They found it to be a mamenchisaurid as the sister taxon to Chuanjiesaurus, in a clade that also includes Analong.
 Their results are displayed in the cladogram below:

 Paleoecology

 Rhomaleopakhus is known from the lower section of the Kalaza Formation in China, one of several fossiliferous formations in the Turpan Basin and Junggar Basin.
 The Kalaza Formation is Late Jurassic in age, overlying the Middle Jurassic-aged Qigu and Shishugou Formations and underlying the Early Cretaceous-aged Tugulu Group.
 The Kalaza Formation itself is composed of thick red sandstones in mudstones deposited in terrestrial or fluvial environments.
-Its was warm and seasonally dry, though towards the Cretaceous it transitioned to arid or semi-arid, during the Late Jurassic, with alluvial deltas running through the area.
+It was warm and seasonally dry, though towards the Cretaceous it transitioned to arid or semi-arid, during the Late Jurassic, with alluvial deltas running through the area.
 Although suggested to be from the Qigu Formation, The Rhomaleopakhus holotype is definitively known from the Kalaza Formation.

 Other dinosaurs known from this formation include the mamenchisaurid Hudiesaurus, the dubious sauropod Chiayusaurus, an indeterminate megalosaurid theropod, and the dubious theropod Szechuanosaurus.